arsham/dotfiles/README.md

 Almost everything is setup with lua.
 The aim to have a fast start-up time and provide the functionalities I need for day-to-day tasks.
 At the moment it takes about 20ms to start.

+You can read more about it [here](./nvim/.config/nvim/README.md).

+## Tmux

+Nothing special [here](./tmux/.tmux.conf), just is functional with my vim setup.

+## Kitty

+I have disabled a few of the default key bindings because I wanted full control to what I can do with vim.